Madness at Mestalla: Chelsea are flawed but so much fun | Goal.com

 Chelsea equalised just 108 seconds via a most unlikely source, with Mateo Kovacic netting his first goal for either club or country since January 2017.
 It was a sign of the strangeness to come.

-Tammy Abraham was stretchered off just before the break after suffering a suspected rib injury sustained in freakish circumstances, as he fell awkwardly onto the legs of Ezequiel Garay.
+Tammy Abraham was stretchered off just before the break after suffering a suspected hip injury sustained in freakish circumstances, as he fell awkwardly onto the legs of Ezequiel Garay.

 Chelsea then took the lead in bizarre fashion, with Christian Pulisic's instinctive finish from Kurt Zouma's knockdown only awarded after what seemed like an eternity.